stephengold/Minie/README.md

 Normal collisions (between collision objects) are reported asynchronously to listeners registered at the `PhysicsSpace`.
 For fast-moving objects,
-Minie offers optional continous collision detection (CCD) using swept spheres;
+Minie offers optional continuous collision detection (CCD) using swept spheres;
 such collisions are reported through those same listeners.